user95f85f/debian-fresh2/README.md

-apt-MEGA                              reference sheet basically for dpkg* apt* commands (ie. for package management) chomp                                 gets rid of file($ARG1) '\n' at the end of the text file. etc-hosts-push.sh                     puts all of the blocked domain names into /etc/hosts etc-hosts-reset.sh                    frees /etc/hosts so I can visit youtube
+APT                                   reference sheet basically for dpkg* apt* commands (ie. for package management) chomp                                 gets rid of file($ARG1) '\n' at the end of the text file. etc-hosts-push.sh                     puts all of the blocked domain names into /etc/hosts etc-hosts-reset.sh                    frees /etc/hosts so I can visit youtube